Readpato/booking-system/README.md

 ## Support

-If some error should appear, you can contact through
+If some error should appear, you can contact me through:

 - Twitter: @patoraedler
 - Email: patoraedler@gmail.com